-- They use much less electricity than other bulbs
+- Use much less electricity than other bulbs

-- They produce very little – if any — heat
+- Produce very little – if any — heat

-- They can be used for the types of lighting a well-lit kitchen needs
+- Can be used for the types of lighting a well-lit kitchen needs

-- They’re extremely long lasting (their longevity can be measured in years, rather than hours)
+- Are extremely long lasting (their longevity can be measured in years, rather than hours)

-- They can be installed in the toe kick, inside cabinets, doors and drawers
+- Capable of being installed in the toe kick, inside cabinets, doors and drawers

 3. The Ideal Kitchen Has Matching Appliances